nirvikpurkait/recursive-file-search/README.md

 ## Points to note

--   This library ignores **node_modules** folder by default
+-   This library ignores **node_modules** folder by default, you can disable it by using API provided above.
--   Each element of the array of API have to be a string
+-   Each element of the array of API have to be a string.
 <hr>

 ## API use case